arash-n/Superficial-WM/README.md

+#Superficial White Matter (SWM) TBSS, ROI analysis, and Tractography

-# Superficial White Matter Mask and Atlas
+### Superficial White Matter Mask and Atlas

 Here I'll share superficial white matter (SWM) mask/atlases for use in TBSS or tractography analyses.
 The SWM mask is in MNI space and is created as described previously<sup>1</sup>.